Email me: idarose4mv at gmail dot com

 Ready to Work for our Future.

 I have worked for years with my community to build a thriving Mountain View that supports our residents, organizations, and businesses.
-I have been a leader in our government on two city advisory bodies, the Human Relations Commission and the Environmental Sustainability Task Force, for seven years, sat on the board of several nonprofits, including leading safety net organization, CSA, community mental health provider, CHAC, and other organizations focused on environmental sustainability, history, and smart planning, and founded an award winning nonprofit, Appetite for Good, that provided much needed support during the pandemic.
+I have been a leader in our government on three city advisory bodies: the Parks and Recreation Commission, the Human Relations Commission and the Environmental Sustainability Task Force, for 9 years, sat on the board of several nonprofits, including leading safety net organization, CSA, community mental health provider, CHAC, and other organizations focused on environmental sustainability, history, and smart planning, and founded an award winning nonprofit, Appetite for Good, that provided much needed support during the pandemic.

 I have built incredible breadth and depth of experience working across our community, understanding all the key issues and all the people and organizations who work together to make this city work.
 I have worked with virtually all our city staff leaders throughout my many projects.
 I am known for lifting up and balancing the voices of all people in our community; I’ve done it on advisory bodies, as a City of Mountain View mediator, as a board member, and as a community organizer.
 And I am known for getting things done.
 During the pandemic, the nonprofit I created within weeks of shelter in place, Appetite for Good, saving dozens of local restaurants while feeding hundreds and hundreds of our families.
 On the Environmental Sustainability Task Force, I wrote our top recommendation, to create an innovative Office of Sustainability, to actually achieve our climate goals.
 I then worked hard to get it implemented.
 I built a coalition that passed climate and people safe building codes in dozens of Bay Area jurisdictions.
 I built a new organization to unite thousands of community members to stand up for the protection of immigrants, children, health care, and women’s rights.
 And I’ve built my own successful business, helping other small businesses succeed, as well as educating youth and adults on leadership and entrepreneurship.